QMENTA/qmenta-sdk-example/README.md

 Feel free to contact us if you have any doubt or request at sdk@qmenta.com!
 We are happy to hear from you and expand the capabilities of the platform to fit new useful requirements.

+### Report template

+This tool code uses this HTML template to populate some fields with the patient data and the analysis results to generate a PDF report.

 ## Build the tool image

 Use [Docker](https://www.docker.com/get-docker) to build a new image using the Dockerfile: